 - Avoid taking in cheese, salted cheese or nuts.

 - Take few radish leaves and extract its juice.
-Take one cup of this juice atleast two times a day.
-Juice of radish leaves is highly beneficial in renal failure.
+Take one cup of this juice at least two times a day.
+Juice of radish leaves is highly beneficial in renal failure stages.

 - Extract the juice of few tulsi leaves and add one teaspoon of honey to it.
-Take this in morning.
+Take this in morning to treat chronic kidney failure.